drewdeponte/git-ps-book/src/guides/add-patches-to-your-stack.md

 It looks good.
 Looks like the changes we want.

-> I have a git alias of `dc` setup so I can just run `git dc` to get the staged
+> I have a git alias of `dc` setup, so I can just run `git dc` to get the staged
 > diff quicker.

 ### Create Patch on Stack

-If we do a `gps create-patch` or `gps c` for short, it pops up the configured editor and we can enter the commit message.
-This is actually just a convenience mechanism for `git commit`.
-So technically you can create a patch by just doing `git commit` as well.
+If we do a `git commit`, it pops up the configured editor, and we can enter the commit message.

 ```
 Add foo() function